testing accommodations are available for approved individuals.

 There are two parts to this exam.
 You must successfully complete both parts to pass the exam.

-Part 1 is Financial Reporting, Planning, Performance, and Control.
+Part 1 is Financial Planning, Performance, and Analytics.
 This part is four hours long and consists of 100 multiple-choice questions and two essays.

-Part 2 is Financial Decision Making.
+Part 2 is Strategic Financial Management.
 It, too, is four hours in length and consists of 100 multiple-choice questions and two essays.

 The topics that are covered in Part 1 are: